Beginning of the main content.

 - Non-medical mask with the following criteria:

-- made with at least two layers of protective absorbent fabric (e.g., cotton or linen);
+- made with multiple layers of tightly woven material (e.g., cotton or linen);

-- large enough to cover your nose and mouth completely, without gaps;
+- large enough to cover your nose, your mouth and your chin completely, without gaps;

 - secured to the face with ties or ear loops.